 The term of the loan would be between 15 and 25 years.

 Monthly payments for £495,000 would range between £2,475 and £3,539 per month.

 Interest only mortgage

-If the client was looking for an interest only facility from the challenger banks he would need to be prepared to put in a cash deposit of £125,000 which equates to 25%.
+If you were looking for an interest-only facility from the challenger banks, you would need to be prepared to put in a cash deposit of £125,000 which equates to 25%.

 The loan would therefore be £375,000.

 The interest-only payments could be around the 5.08% mark or £1,587.50 per month.